zigorj/uni/README.md

 }
 ```
 ## TODO:
+- Format printing;
+- Use RGB with normal colors;
+- Print with more than one style;
 - Use your own writer;
-- Format printing;